Contacts & FAQs

 • those who pass the Italian language final exam Italstudio Università of the University of Parma at a B2 level will be exempted from taking the proficiency test of Italian to enroll on a degree course at the University of Parma;

-• those who obtain the Plida certificate at a B2 level (accredited by the Italian Ministry of Foreign Affairs and International Cooperation) will be able to apply to any Italian University.
+• those who obtain the Plida certificate at a B2 level (accredited by the Italian Ministry of Foreign Affairs and International Cooperation) will be able to apply to any Italian University;

 What will a student who completes the Foundation Year be able to study?